Should I Eat Whole Wheat Bread On A Kidney Diet?

 69 calories, 11.6 gm carbohydrate, 1.9 gm fiber, 3.6 gm protein, 132 mg sodium, 69 mg potassium, 57 mg phosphorus

 You can see right away that whole wheat bread has more protein, potassium and phosphorus per slice, but less sodium and carbohydrate.
 It’s a tradeoff, and if you are on dialysis, then it’s probably very important to consider.
 But prior to dialysis if your doctor has not recommended a low potassium or low phosphorus diet, you can continue to eat the whole grain wheat breads and get more fiber until you are told differently by your doctor.

-If you need more information on following a kidney diet and White Bread or Whole Wheat Bread, check out our very informative newsletter that guides you with new information about renal diets and how they affect all areas of your life – sign up in on this page: Kidney Diet Newsletter
+If you need more information on following a kidney diet, check out our very informative newsletter that guides you with new information about renal diets and how they affect all areas of your life – sign up in on this page: Kidney Diet Newsletter